-The heart of the district between Guest Street and Hichborn Street should accommodate a variety of parks, plazas, indoor/outdoor and recreational uses, community and cultural uses.
+The heart of the district between Guest Street and Hichborn Street should:

-An active public realm with recreational uses and activities and pedestrian access is paramount.

-The center should include uses like restaurants, galleries, institutions, with mixed use housing and work space above.
+- Accommodate a variety of parks, plazas, indoor/outdoor and recreational uses, community and cultural uses. - Become an active public realm with recreational uses and activities and pedestrian access is paramount. - Include uses like restaurants, galleries, institutions, with mixed use housing and work space above.